schustischuster/evoGE/exprGenes/README.md

 ### Retrieve number of expressed genes

 The following function will apply a threshold based on ERCC spike-ins at different threshold levels.
+ERCC spike-ins are a common set of external RNA controls that allow to measure  both sensitivity (lower limit of detection) and dynamic range of an RNA-Seq experiment.
+A gene (protein-coding/lncRNA) is considered to be expressed if it's expression value is above the threshold level in at least two out of three biological replicates.

 ```R
 getExprGenes(species = c("ATH", "AL", "CR", "ES", "TH", "MT", "BD"),